Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Methodology

 \subsection{Background on \acl{ZO}}

-\acl{ZO} reduces the memory footprint compared to first-order backpropagation, as it does not require the storage of the activations in memory.
-Furthermore, utilizing the seed trick proposed by \cite{malladi2023fine}, it is possible to maintain an inference-like memory footprint essential to edge devices participating in federated learning.
-Given model parameters $\theta$, loss $L$, and input batch $\mathcal{B}$, we define the \textit{scalar} projected gradient (difference between perturbed losses) $g$ as follows:
+\acl{ZO} estimates first-order gradient information through finite-difference approximations based solely on loss evaluations, avoiding explicit backpropagation.
+It reduces the memory footprint compared to first-order backpropagation, as it does not require the storage of the activations in memory.
+Furthermore, utilizing the seed trick proposed by \cite{malladi2023fine}, it is possible to maintain an inference-like memory footprint essential for edge devices participating in federated learning.
+Given model parameters $\theta$, loss $L$, and input batch $\mathcal{B}$, we define the \textit{scalar} projected gradient (central difference between perturbed losses) $g$ as follows:

 where $\epsilon$ is the perturbation scale, and $z$ is sampled from $\mathcal{N}(0, I_{d})$, where $I_{d}$ is the identity matrix and $d$ is the number of parameters.
 By resetting the pseudo-random generator to seed $s$, each element of the perturbation vector $z$ can be generated to perturb the corresponding parameter in place.
 This perturbation is applied to the model before a forward pass and is reused to compute the gradient by multiplying the scalar $g$ and update parameters using the SGD rule.
-This approach eliminates the need to store pseudo-random perturbations in memory, as they can be regenerated on demand.
-The previous gradient estimation presents a single perturbation $P=1$.
+This approach eliminates the need to store pseudo-random perturbations in memory, as they can be regenerated on demand, thereby preserving an inference-like memory footprint.
+The previous gradient estimation described above corresponds to a single perturbation $P=1$.